Former Staff

 Raquel Cortés Mora

-Raquel Cortés Mora is in supervisory charge of the exhibition space, and is responsible for the conception, organisation and implementation of accompanying programmes and events.
+Raquel Cortés Mora monitored the exhibition space and was responsible for the conception, organisation and implementation of accompanying programmes and events.

 Helen Siegburg